Meghan Markle’s Sister Admits She Helped Stage Photographs of Meghan’s Dad

 Meghan Markle’s half-sister, Samantha, has finally published her memoir.
 And if you were wondering how she feels about her sister there is a clue in the title of the work, which is called, “The Diary of Princess Pushy’s Sister.”

-In it, she writes of how she was involved in setting up the staged photographs of their father, Thomas, with a paparazzi photographer, that are thought to have triggered a heart attack that caused him missing his daughter’s wedding.
+In it, she writes of how she was involved in setting up the staged photographs of their father, Thomas, with a paparazzi photographer, that are thought to have triggered a heart attack that caused him to miss his daughter’s wedding.

 Samantha writes in the book, excerpts from which of which are published in Newsweek Friday, that she “knew something was tragically wrong” when Thomas could not be tracked down in the days before the royal wedding.